A second view on the X-ray polarization of NGC 4151 with IXPE: Data analysis

-Whereas in \citetalias{gianolli23} the reflection (reprocessed continuum and fluorescent lines) contribution was only about 6 per cent in the 2--8 keV energy band, we now find it to be 26 per cent for X1+N1 and 21 per cent for X2+N2.
-The contribution of the Fe K$\alpha$ line is 8 (7) per cent in the 5.0 -- 8.0 keV for the two new observations.
-We note that the observed trend, i.e. as flux increases (from X1+N1 to X2+N2 and up to the 2022 level) the contribution of the reflection is decreasing, is in agreement with our assumption on the constant reflection (which is justified via the iron line).
+Whereas in \citetalias{gianolli23}, the reflection (reprocessed continuum and fluorescent lines) contribution was only about 6\% in the 2.0 -- 8.0 keV energy band, we find it to be 26\% for X1+N1 and 21\% for X2+N2.
+The contribution of the Fe K$\alpha$ line is 8\% (7\%) in the 5.0 -- 8.0 keV for the two new observations.
+We note that the observed trend is in agreement with our assumption on the constant reflection (which is justified via the iron line), namely as the flux increases (from X1+N1 to X2+N2 and up to the 2022 level), the contribution of the reflection decreases.
 Moreover, as also obtained in \citetalias{gianolli23}, the contribution of the photoionized emission in the 2--3.5 keV band is not significant and becomes so only at lower energies.
-On the other hand, the 2--3.5 keV band manifests an excess relative to the absorbed primary continuum, which has been interpreted in this model as the primary emission leakage through the partial coverers.
-Its contribution is around 15 (22) per cent in the X1+N1 (X2+N2) observation, becoming 7 (8) per cent for X1+N1 (X2+N2) in the 3.5 -- 5.0 keV, and 2 (3) per cent for X1+N1 (X2+N2) in the 5.0 -- 8.0 keV bin.
+On the other hand, the 2--3.5 keV band manifests an excess relative to the absorbed primary continuum, which has been interpreted in this model as the primary emission leakage through the partial-coverers.
+Its contribution is around 15\% (22\%) in the X1+N1 (X2+N2) observation, becoming 7\% (8\%) for X1+N1 (X2+N2) in the 3.5 -- 5.0 keV and 2\% (3\%) for X1+N1 (X2+N2) in the 5.0 -- 8.0 keV bin.